Page content

 Internal Funding Opportunities

-The Research Strategic Fund (RSF)
+The Research Development Strategic Fund (RDSF)

 Funding is available to support early stage activities leading to the submission of an external research grant application supported by your Research Development Manager.
 This may include, but is not limited to, activities such as consortia building, visits to a partner institution and/or collaborative meetings to prepare a grant application.
+Attendance at conferences and seminars must be directly related to a specific research grant application.

 Restricted Calls